-As borrowing arrangements typically form very long term commitments the ability, once drawn, to generate savings from this portion of our spend is very limited.
+As borrowing arrangements typically form very long term commitments the ability, once drawn, to generate revenue savings from this portion of our spend is very limited.
+This is an important consideration in all borrowing decisions.

 Prudential Indicators (contd.)

 Gross Debt and the Capital Financing Requirement: In order to ensure that over the medium term debt will only be for a capital purpose, the Authority should ensure that debt does not, except in the short term, exceed the total of capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years.
 This is a key indicator of prudence.